Clobbe/Kaggle-Boston-Housing-Prices-Advanced-Regression-Analysis/Boston_Housing_Prices.md

 4.  **Basic cleaning** We'll clean the dataset and handle the missing data, outliers and categorical variables.

-5.  **Test assumptions** We'll check if our data meets the assumptions required by most multivariate techniques.
+5.  **Test assumptions** We'll check if our data meets the assumptions libraryd by most multivariate techniques.

 Pick up the right toolset
 -------------------------